Who We Are | Staff | Board of Directors | Lake Ontario Stewards | Annual Reports

 Mark Mattson is the full-time President and Waterkeeper with Lake Ontario Waterkeeper.
 A criminal lawyer by training, Mattson works tirelessly to champion due process and public access to clean waterways.
 As a testament to his commitment, Mattson co-founded Lake Ontario Waterkeeper in 2001.
 As the primary spokesperson for the charity, he gives a voice to the cares and concerns of the millions of people who live in the Lake Ontario watershed.

 Mattson is a committed member of the Waterkeeper movement.
-He serves as a board member representing Canada as well as Secretary to the Waterkeeper Alliance’s board of directors.
-Mattson is the President of Fraser Riverkeeper (Vancouver, BC) as well as a Director of Moose Riverkeeper (Moosonee, Ontario) and Saskatchewan Riverkeeper (Edmonton, Alberta).
+He represents Canada on the Waterkeeper Alliance Council.
+Mattson is the President of Fraser Riverkeeper (Vancouver, BC) as well as a founding Director of Moose Riverkeeper (Moosonee, Ontario) and Saskatchewan Riverkeeper (Edmonton, Alberta).

 Prior to forming Lake Ontario Waterkeeper, Mark Mattson founded a volunteer-based effort dedicated to identifying and prosecuting environmental offenders (the “Environmental Bureau of Investigation”) and served as a board member of Great Lakes United.
 He has acted as counsel for environmental and public interest groups at over fifty hearings, including the Walkerton Inquiry, the International Water Tribunal in Amsterdam, and the Ontario Energy Board.
 Mattson has been investigator and/or co-counsel on nearly every Fisheries Act private prosecution in Canada.

 Mark received his Bachelor of Arts from Queen’s University, graduated of the University of Windsor School of Law, and is a member of the Law Society of Upper Canada.